Create an email and internet use policy

 Similarly, they might be unaware of how their activities can cause problems - so put each rule into context.

-Keep your policy as short as you can, to increase the chance of it being read and understood.
+Keep your internet policy as short as you can, to increase the chance of it being read and understood.
 And base it on simple principles that can be understood by technical and non-technical staff alike.
 As a minimum, include the following:

 • Personal internet use should be kept to a minimum.
 Some personal use may be acceptable, but it shouldn't affect the employee's ability to do their job.